 - Add cooked bacon to caramel sauce and stir to incorporate.
 Pour caramel bacon over brownie batter and use a knife to swirl it into the mixture.

-- Bake according to directions on box.
+- Bake according to directions on box or recipe.

 If you love the caramel brownies recipe, I bet you’ll love these caramel loaded desserts, too:

 - Chocolate Caramel Stuffed Banana Bread

 - Caramel Apple Popcorn Cookies